-LC State uses the highest sub-scores on both the ACT and SAT when making scholarship decisions and in the advisement and course placement of studnents.
+LC State uses the highest sub-scores on both the ACT and SAT when making scholarship decisions and in the advisement and course placement of students.
 Since we use the highest separate scores from different test administrations (e.g. the highest evidence-based reading and writing and mathematics scores from the SAT; the highest English and mathematics from the ACT), students are encouraged to provide LC State with all results from all administrations of the ACT or SAT.

 Applicants may take the ALEKS math test or Writing Placement Exam at LC State or at an approved proctor site.
 Schedule a time to take the test by calling the Testing Center at 208-792-2100.
 There is a fee associated with each test.
-Test results should be sent directly to the Admissions Office by e-mailing admissions@lcsc.edu, faxing to 208-792-2876 or uploading the results to the student's 'Be a Warrior' account (https://beawarrior.lcsc.edu.)
+Test results should be sent directly to the Admissions Office by e-mailing admissions@lcsc.edu, faxing to 208-792-2876, or uploading the results to the student's application portal (https://apply.lcsc.edu/).